 1728, "to make better," in some cases perhaps a back-formation from amelioration on pattern of French améliorer, or else from Medieval Latin amelioratus, past participle of ameliorare.
-Intransitive sense "grow better" is from 1789.
+The intransitive sense of "grow better" is by 1789.
 The simpler form meliorate was used in Middle English.
 Related: Ameliorated; ameliorating; ameliorable.

 word-forming element making adjectives from verbs, meaning "pertaining to, tending to; doing, serving to do," in some cases from Old French -if, but usually directly from Latin adjectival suffix -ivus (source also of Italian and Spanish -ivo).
 In some words borrowed from French at an early date it has been reduced to -y (as in hasty, tardy).

 Harper, D. (n.d.).
 Etymology of ameliorative.
 Online Etymology Dictionary.
 Retrieved $(datetime), from https://www.etymonline.com/word/ameliorative